Security model of shared responsibility for clients' data¶

-Wallarm WAF is a hybrid solution (part software and part SaaS) with two major components in different areas of responsibilities:
+Wallarm API Security is a hybrid solution (part software and part SaaS) with two major components in different areas of responsibilities:

-Wallarm WAF filter node software, deployed in your infrastructure and managed by you.
-The WAF node component is responsible for filtering end user requests, sending safe requests to your application and blocking malicious requests.
-The WAF node passes the traffic and makes the decision locally whether a request is malicious or not.
-The traffic IS NOT mirrored to the Wallarm cloud for analysis.
+Wallarm filtering node software, deployed in your infrastructure and managed by you.
+The Wallarm node component is responsible for filtering end user requests, sending safe requests to your application and blocking malicious requests.
+The Wallarm node passes the traffic and makes the decision locally whether a request is malicious or not.
+The traffic IS NOT mirrored to the Wallarm Cloud for analysis.

-Wallarm cloud, a cloud component managed by Wallarm, is responsible for receiving meta-information about processed requests and detected attacks from the WAF nodes; as well as generating application-specific WAF rules and making them available for the nodes to download.
-The console UI and public API provide you with the ability to see security reports and individual events; manage WAF rules, console users, external integrations, etc.
+Wallarm Cloud, a cloud component managed by Wallarm, is responsible for receiving meta-information about processed requests and detected attacks from the filtering nodes; as well as generating application-specific filtration rules and making them available for the nodes to download.
+Wallarm Console and public API provide you with the ability to see security reports and individual events; manage traffic filtration rules, Wallarm Console users, external integrations, etc.

 Wallarm is responsible for the following points:

-The security and availability of Wallarm cloud environments, the security of Wallarm WAF node code and internal Wallarm systems.
+The security and availability of Wallarm cloud environments, the security of Wallarm filtering node code and internal Wallarm systems.

 This includes, but is not limited to: server-level patching, operating the necessary services to deliver Wallarm cloud service, vulnerability testing, security event logging and monitoring, incident management, operational monitoring and 24/7 support.
 Wallarm is also responsible for managing server and perimeter firewall configurations (security groups) of Wallarm cloud environments.

-Updating the Wallarm WAF node component on a periodic basis.
+Updating the Wallarm filtering node component on a periodic basis.
 Please note that the application of these updates is the responsibility of the client.